 University Rover Challenge

-The University Rover Challenge, is a premier robotics competition organized annually by Mars Society US during summer at Mars Desert Research Station (MDRS) in Utah, USA.
+The University Rover Challenge is a premier robotics competition organized annually by the Mars Society USA during summer at Mars Desert Research Station (MDRS) in Utah, USA.
 The challenge is to build a next-generation Mars Rover capable of working alongside humans in future Martian colonies.
 Each edition of the competition has a problem statement.
 The problem statement is designed to capture the complex system design requirements in such a scenario.
 We target the competition as a platform for us to hone our overall engineering skills in design and deployment of an Intelligent Rover System.
 The system can further be an effective tool for emulating a futuristic life on Mars.

 The problem statement mainly encompasses four operational tasks.

 Autonomous traversal of the rover on a rough, uneven terrain, based on a set of GPS coordinates.
 This highlights the typical task of a Mars Rover operating on a regular Martian day

 Pick up and deliver objects in the field, and deliver assistance to astronauts, all while traversing a wide variety of terrain.

 Conduct in situ analysis of the environment, including life-detection testing of samples.

 Perform several dexterous operations on a mock-up equipment system.